-- Which are not the subject of another provision of law shall be in writing and shall be executed or signed by the Mayor and the Corporation Secretary, the City's copies thereof shall be maintained by the Corporation Secretary. - Which are entered into on behalf of the internal operations of the office of the legislative branch shall be executed and signed by the Council President or, if authorized by the Council President, the President pro tempore and the Council Secretary, the City's copies thereof shall be maintained by the Council Secretary.
+- (a) Which are not the subject of another provision of law shall be in writing and shall be executed or signed by the Mayor and the Corporation Secretary, the City's copies thereof shall be maintained by the Corporation Secretary. - (b) Which are entered into on behalf of the internal operations of the office of the legislative branch shall be executed and signed by the City Council President or, if authorized by the City Council President, the Vice President and the City Council Secretary, the City's copies thereof shall be maintained by the City Council Secretary.